nightscout/nightscout.github.io/src/documents/posts/2015-02-26-towards-aggregating.html.md

 information about glucose, trend, and noise.

 We propose exporting slices of data like this for permanent publication, donation to open science.
+In this fictitious sample, there are three individuals over 40 minutes.

+The individuals have the following hashes associated, researchers can isolate data, but because these identifiers are random, and regenerated randomly, there is no way to associate the data here with any identifiable information.

+* `7eba1d`
+* `3fd8a`
+* `04c64a`

 ```csv
 hash,datetime,glucose,trend,noise